deis/deis/docs/installing_deis/quick-start.rst

 Generate an SSH key
 -------------------

+The ``deisctl`` utility communicates with remote machines over an SSH tunnel.
-To avoid problems deploying/launching apps later on, it is necessary to install `CoreOS`_ to disk with an SSH key without a passphrase.
-The following command will generate a new keypair named "deis":
+If you don't already have an SSH key, the following command will generate a new keypair named "deis":

 .. code-block:: console